Dr Line Nyhagen BA & MA (Pol. science) University of Bergen; MA & PhD (Sociology) University of Southern California

 Reader in Sociology

 Line is Reader in Sociology and Senior Fellow of the Higher Education Academy.
-In 2018 she received the Vice-Chancellor’s Award for Excellence in Learning and Teaching, and in 2016 she received Loughborough University’s Research-Informed Teaching Award.
-Line is an expert in the sociology of religion and the sociology of gender.
+She is an expert on religion, gender, citizenship and feminism.
 Her research is interdisciplinary and crosses fields within sociology and political science.
-She obtained her PhD in Sociology and an MA in Sociology from the University of Southern California (USC), Los Angeles.
+As School Champion for Athena SWAN, she was responsible for the submission of the School of Social Sciences' Athena SWAN Bronze Award in 2018.
+Line received the Vice-Chancellor’s Award for Excellence in Learning and Teaching in 2018 and Loughborough University’s Research-Informed Teaching Award in 2016.
+She obtained her PhD and MA in Sociology from the University of Southern California (USC), Los Angeles.
 She also has MA and BA degrees in Political Science from the University of Bergen, Norway.
 Line joined the Department of Social Sciences at Loughborough University as Lecturer in 2007, after holding a post as Research Fellow at the Centre for Research in Social Policy (CRSP), also at Loughborough, since 2003.
 Prior to this she was a Senior Researcher at the Norwegian Institute for Urban and Regional Research (NIBR) in Oslo, Norway.

 Line’s research expertise covers religion, gender, feminism and women’s movements, migration and ethnic relations, citizenship and identities, and public policy.
 Her research has informed public policy work on integration in the UK and in Norway.
 In 2018 her research evidence featured in the report ‘The Ties that Bind: Citizenship and Civic Engagement in the 21st Century’, published by the House of Lords Select Committee on Citizenship and Civic Engagement (click here), following on from her invited oral evidence (click here) and her written evidence (click here) to the Committee in 2017.
 In 2016 she gave oral and written evidence to the Citizens UK’s Citizens Commission on Islam, Participation & Public Life.
 Her evidence was quoted anonymously in UK Citizens ‘The Missing Muslims’ report published in 2017 (click here).
 She has also written articles on gender, religion and integration for the academic blog The Conversation (click here and here).